ePlanSys/eplansys/eplansys_docs/tutorials/fleet_survey.rst

 ----------

 AO* solves it at depth 9 and returns 28 nodes with eight leaves.
-Each survey trip is three actions --- drive, look, broadcast --- and the look in the middle of each is where the policy branches.
+Each survey trip is three actions (drive, look, broadcast) and the look in the middle of each is where the policy branches.

 .. graphviz::
    :caption: The sensing skeleton of the survey policy.
-Each edge also carries the drive that precedes the look and the broadcast that follows it; each leaf is labelled with the three route states it corresponds to (B blocked, C clear) in the order the policy senses them --- east, north, south.
+Each edge also carries the drive that precedes the look and the broadcast that follows it; each leaf is labelled with the three route states it corresponds to (B blocked, C clear) in the order the policy senses them: east, north, south.

    digraph survey_shape {
      rankdir=TB;